- How’s your ideal file sander be like?

 - It can be used for a wide variety of materials, including metal, plastic, glass, fiberglass, and stone.

-- Allows you to use the contact wheel or platen pad for grinding.
+- Helps you use the contact wheel or platen pad for grinding.

-- Has an excellent switch with a lock-on feature.
+- Comes with an excellent switch with a lock-on feature.

 - It is a bit difficult to find replacement belts.